Traffic

 The driving school requires a residence permit or a certificate of residence or toleration.
 This must include personal details and a photograph.

-The theoretical driving test can also be taken in one of the approved foreign languages upon request.
+The theoretical driving test can also be taken in one of the approved foreign languages on request.

 For all driving license matters in Jena, please contact the city's citizens' service.